aliufukyaman/fire_and_smoke_detection_vlm/README.md

 | **Training Strategy** | Multiple tasks (e.g., captioning, VQA) | Contrastive learning            |

 #### Fine-Tuning Results
-In addition to the above, I *fine-tuned* the Blip model, and this resulted with the highest accuracy I got.
+In addition to the above, I *fine-tuned* the BLIP model, and this resulted with the highest accuracy I got.
 The **reason I preferred BLIP model for finetuning** is just because its promising accuracy and robustness.
 CLIP model is more lightweight but at my case I prefered BLIP model as I cared more about accuracy.
 When fine-tuning, I trained the model using the following labels (ramdomly within the class) based on my dataset classes.
 The fine-tuned model learned to assign one of these captions to the images, effectively creating a highly successful classifier.